 News

-First West Nile Detection of Season in Minnehaha County
+First Human West Nile Virus Case of 2025 Reported in Brookings County

-The South Dakota Department of Health has confirmed the first West Nile virus (WNV) mosquito pools of the season have been detected in Minnehaha County.
+Today, the South Dakota Department of Health confirmed the first human West Nile virus (WNV) case of the 2025 season in a resident of Brookings County.